You May Have Differing Views on What Makes a Good Leader

 There is plenty to explore in the above rumbling list.
 You can start with your own journaling.
 Then, if possible, with those close to you, and then perhaps there may be ways to bring it into the workplace.

-And to help and guide you, check out Brene Brown’s ‘Rising Strong’ and ‘Dare to Lead’.
+And to help and inspire you, check out Brene Brown’s ‘Rising Strong’ and ‘Dare to Lead’.
 (These are two of her books, in fact, all her books are excellent).

 Worth a listen: Brene Brown talks about ‘Rising Strong’